Pro-Learning-Hub/School-Hub/youtubeDownloaderService/challenges.md

 ## Darn it..
 This streaming is a corrupt mp4.. it's just a bunch of consecutive .ts .. so many players won't work here..
 use ffmpeg to do the neccesary transformation on the go just handle it the m3u8 streams playlist

+## Still breaking on some players..
+1. If i want to keep streaming behaviour and start download to the user immedietly.. i'll have to make ffmpeg actually re-encode on the go not just play with headers and stuff.. and this will be unbelievable slow..
+2. fallback to format 18... a 360p ready mp4 non muxed or anything and stream it.. but this is low quality of course.. yet acceptable and details are not deleted